 Ice Cream Mix

-- Once whipped cream is done, scoop a big spoonful of whipped cream into the bowl with the condensed milk, vanilla, cardamom, and cinnamon mix.
+Once the whipped cream is done, scoop a big spoonful of the whipped cream into the bowl with the condensed milk, vanilla, cardamom, and cinnamon mix.
 Stir together, and mix together.
 This lightens the condensed milk and makes it easier to fold into the rest of the whipped cream.